sajalkmr/wifiautologin/README.md

 # wifiautologin
-Login automatically to wifi on boot
+Login automatically to wifi on logging to Windows